 Moving forward with business incorporation and the election

-As you look at incorporation and an S-Corp election you should weigh the tax benefits and potential administrative costs of the different structures.
-We see a lot of business owners not knowing their options and the associated benefits.
-We want to make sure you are informed.
+As you look at incorporation and an S corp election, you should weigh the tax benefits and potential administrative costs of the different structures.
+We see a lot of business owners not knowing their options and the associated benefits, so we want to make sure you are informed.

-Once an S-corp election is approved by the IRS, business owners can start using Wave Payroll as an ongoing feature to properly manage their finances and truly reap all of the benefits that come along with being an S-corp.
+Once an S corp election is approved by the IRS, business owners can start using Wave Payroll as an ongoing feature to properly manage their finances and truly reap all of the benefits that come along with being an S corporation.